Greece Moments Greece Moments

 Tainaron Blue Retreat, Marmari

-Unique inn with infinity pool above the bay of Marmari.
+A unique inn with an infinity pool overlooking the bay of Marmari.
 Kostas rents out four tasteful rooms in or around the restored Mani Tower.
-Lovely staff, magnificent view, delicious breakfast and 5-course menu on request in the evening.
+Lovely staff, magnificent views, a delicious breakfast and a 5-course dinner menu available on request in the evening.

 ➲ Book Tainaron Blue Retreat*